-- Always water orchids with a generous soak rather then a light watering.
-This ensures that moisture can reach the roots deep in the pot rather then just the roots at the surface.
-This keeps the roots healthy, plump and functional so they can transport moisture and nutrients around the orchid rather then the leaves turning yellow and wilting.
+- Always water orchids with a generous soak rather than a light watering.
+This ensures that moisture can reach the roots deep in the pot rather than just the roots at the surface.
+This keeps the roots healthy, plump, and functional so they can transport moisture and nutrients around the orchid rather than the leaves turning yellow and wilting.

-- Water your orchids once every 7 days in Spring and Summer to avoid drought stress and once very 7-10 days in Fall and Winter.
-Watering with this frequency is key to avoid drought stress and save your orchid.
-Do not over compensate and water more often then once per week as one extreme to the other is likely to cause root rot.
+- Water your orchids once every 7 days in Spring and Summer to avoid drought stress and once every 7-10 days in Fall and Winter.
+Watering with this frequency is key to avoiding drought stress and saving your orchid.
+Do not overcompensate and water more often than once per week as one extreme to the other is likely to cause root rot.

-- Mist your orchids every day whilst they are recovering and then once every 2 or 3 days depending on the humidity of your climate and the room in which you keep the orchid (bath rooms and kitchens tend to have higher levels of humidity which suits the orchid).
+- I personally recommend Misting your orchids every day whilst they are recovering and then once every 2 or 3 days depending on the humidity of your climate and the room in which you keep the orchid (bathrooms and kitchens tend to have higher levels of humidity which suits the orchid).

-- Keep orchid out of the way of draughts or air conditioning as the dry air saps moisture away from the leaves, soil and roots and it creates the conditions that are contrary to their natural humid tropical environment.
+- Keep orchids out of the way of draughts or air conditioning as the dry air saps moisture away from the leaves, soil, and roots and it creates conditions that are contrary to their natural humid tropical environment.

 Ideally cut away any dead roots if possible with a pair of sharp, sterile scissors if they are accessible.